LS-CAT Beamtime for APS General Users

-LS-CAT provides beamtime to general users through
+LS-CAT provides beamtime to both academic and industrial users through the

-the APS General User
+APS General User Program.

 Proposals with Rapid Access Requests